API Makes Your eCommerce Solution Rock

 Business-to-business way of profit-making is extremely widespread currently.
 However, it’s not enough to be just professionals in the sphere.
-Harsh competition requires to be innovative in order to fulfil customer’s most spontaneous desires and wishes.
-So, merchants who want to reach world markets are now beginning to realise that the usage of Application Programming Interface is crucial in conducting e-business.
+The harsh competition requires to be innovative in order to fulfill customer’s most spontaneous desires and wishes.
+So, merchants who want to reach world markets are now beginning to realize that the usage of Application Programming Interface is crucial in conducting e-business.

 But in most cases, this term sounds quite challenging for non-technical vendors.
-So, what is covered behind this complex technology and how it can effect on your online business?
-Glance at this article written by Lisa Walker and find out more how e-Commerce APIs drive digital experience.
+So, what is covered behind this complex technology and how it can affect on your online business?
+Read this article and find out more how eCommerce APIs drive digital experience.

 As businesses re-architect their systems to extend their brand to emerging touchpoints, harness the power of Big Data and all other aspects of the Digital Experience the importance of an API strategy cannot be underestimated.
 In fact, your marketing platform depends on it.

 What exactly is an API?

 Think of Application Programming Interfaces (APIs) as similar in purpose to the human-machine interfaces we use to interact with software everyday – but between two systems or applications.
 The most simplistic way of describing this is that one database has a female socket and the other, a male plug.
 The integration process is to bring these two (APIs) together to establish a connection through which data (electricity) can flow.

 This plug analogy only goes so far and software architects know that in reality there are multiple pieces that need to be joined between systems.
 The integration process itself is often complex as it requires mapping between “syntaxes.”
 An example here would be how in English we say “the blue car” but in French, the proper syntax would be “the car blue.”
 So as you begin to map the relationship between two languages (or two databases) it becomes programmatically more complex.